-Our approach in the present paper consists of (i) analyzing the equilibrium properties of three versions of the HANK model,5 (ii) proposing a tractable counterpart for each of them and (iii) assessing the extent to which the equilibrium properties of the tractable model provide a reasonable approximation to those of the corresponding HANK economy.
+Our approach in the present paper consists of (1) analyzing the equilibrium properties of three versions of the HANK model,5 (2) proposing a tractable counterpart for each of them, and (3) assessing the extent to which the equilibrium properties of the tractable model provide a reasonable approximation to those of the corresponding HANK economy.6

 We proceed sequentially by considering models with increasing complexity.
-Thus, we start by analyzing a version of the HANK model (which we refer to as HANK-I) in which borrowing constraints are not binding in equilibrium and stocks are fully illiquid, a framework we took as a benchmark in earlier work (Debortoli and Galí (2024)).
-We show that the RANK model, which also displays no binding borrowing constraints, provides a good approximation to the aggregate behavior of the HANK-I model, and captures well its underlying mechanisms.
+Thus, we start by analyzing a version of the HANK model (which we refer to as HANK-I) in which borrowing constraints are not binding in equilibrium and stocks are fully illiquid, a framework we took as a benchmark in earlier work (Debortoli and Galí 2024).
+We show that the NK model with a representative agent (RANK), which also displays no binding borrowing constraints, provides a good approximation to the aggregate behavior of HANK-I.

 Next, we consider a version of the HANK model (HANK-II) similar to HANK-I except for the fact that the borrowing constraint on bonds is binding in equilibrium for a (time-varying) fraction of households.
-In the equilibrium of HANK-II we can identify two types of households at any point in time: those which are unconstrained and those for which the borrowing constraint is binding.
-We refer to the latter as hand-to-mouth since their marginal propensity to consume is one.
+In the equilibrium of HANK-II, we can identify two types of households at any point in time: those which are unconstrained and those for which the borrowing constraint is binding.
+We refer to the latter as hand to mouth because their marginal propensity to consume (MPC) is one.
 We compare the equilibrium properties of the previous model to those of simple TANK models, in which a time-invariant subset of households behaves in a hand-to-mouth fashion.
-First, we show that the standard version of the TANK model, which we refer to as TANK-I, fails to capture two key channels determining the response of aggregate consumption to aggregate shocks in HANK-II: (i) the interest rate exposure channel, whereby changes in interest rates have a direct effect on the net income and hence consumption of hand-to-mouth households, and (ii) the income distribution channel, which captures the impact of changes in the average price markup on the distribution of income between unconstrained and hand-to-mouth households, given that the average productivity and hence the relative importance of labor vs capital income differs across those types of households.
+First, we show that the standard version of the TANK model, which we refer to as TANK-I, fails to capture two key channels determining the response of aggregate consumption to aggregate shocks in HANK-II: (1) the interest rate exposure channel, whereby changes in interest rates have a direct effect on the net cash-onhand and, hence, consumption of hand-to-mouth households and (2) the income distribution channel, which captures the impact of changes in the average price markup on the distribution of income between unconstrained and hand-to-mouth households, given that the average labor productivity and, hence, the relative importance of labor versus capital income differs across those two household types.
 Those missing channels prevent the TANK-I model from approximating well some of the aggregate properties of HANK-II.
-We then propose a straightforward modification of TANK-I, which we label TANK-II, where the hand-to-mouth (i) own (illiquid) stocks in the same amount as the unconstrained, (ii) have a lower labor productivity than the unconstrained and (iii) are permanently against an implicit borrowing constraint, thus servicing the interest on a constant level of debt.
+We then propose a straightforward modification of TANK-I, which we label TANK-II, where the hand-to-mouth (1) own a fraction of the existing (illiquid) stocks; (2) have a lower labor productivity than the unconstrained; and (3) are permanently against an implicit borrowing constraint, thus servicing the interest on a constant level of debt.
 We show that a suitably calibrated version of the TANK-II model approximates well the aggregate properties and key underlying mechanisms of the HANK-II model.